Five cleantech companies making New Zealand more green

 Cleantechs are focused on reducing negative environmental impacts by offering recycling, renewable energy, green chemistry solutions and more.
-From extracting gold from old electronics to seaweed supplements for cattle, here are five cleantechs hailing from New Zealand.
+From extracting gold from old electronics to seaweed supplements for cattle, here are five cleantech companies hailing from New Zealand.

 New Zealand has been ranked fourth in the world for biotechnology innovation potential.
 By leveraging the country’s strong foundations in the agriculture and energy sectors, companies are positioned to fill a worldwide niche in bioremediation, biorefinery and other green technologies.